 - Go for vegetables low in carbohydrates and avoid those high in starchy carbohydrates and/or sugar (potatoes, sweet potatoes, beets, etc).
 High carbohydrate food may interfere with digestion or nutrient absorption and encourage parasite reproduction.

 - Cook just enough to break down the tissue so fish can eat it.
 Frozen and canned vegetables can usually be fed without cooking.

 - Avoid feeding too much vegetation that is high in oxalate (such as spinach)

 - Although fresh fish food is the best fish food, you can feed low-heat dehydrated and freeze-dried vegetables for convenience.
-We often feed gently dehydrated Vegetarian Bottom Bites natural fish food for an optimum combination of many vegetables, herbs and a bit of fruit.

 - Balance is the key to any successful diet plan.
 Research your specific species and try to meet their nutrient requirements as naturally as possible.